Skip To Main Content

 • Any illness in which your child is unable to participate and function properly in school.

-If you have any questions about these guidelines, feel welcome to contact your family physician or your school nurse.
+If your child is ill, please call the school DAILY to report the illness.
+If you have any questions about these guidelines, feel welcomed to contact your family physician or your school health office.

 Return to School